bart-inho/HeliMax/README.md

 All the subroutines and simulations are launched using the `Makefile`.

 ## Makefile system
-A `Makefile` is simply a list of commands that your computer will run into a terminal.
-Different programs can be launched at the same time, or separately if needed.
+A `Makefile` is simply a list of short cut for commands that a computer will run into a terminal.
+Different programs can be launched using the same shortcut, or separately if needed.
 Everything is controlled by few keywords.
 The conda environment `gprMax` must be activated.

 - Typing `make init` : runs the script `InitSimulation.py`
 - Typing `make run` : launches gprMax simulation using the input file generated.